raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 Think about the rest of the line-following algorithm:

 + What is the initial position of the robot in relation to the line?
-+ How should the robot react when the left sensor is detects the line?
++ How should the robot react when the left sensor detects the line?
-+ What about when the right sensor detects the line?
++ How should the robot react when the right sensor detects the line?

 ![Top down animation a robot buggy following a black line.
 The buggy moves forwards and turns right if the right sensor detects the line, and turns left if the left sensor detects the line.](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Animation/3_4-line-following-buggy-animation.gif)